-You may also have other investigations deemed necessary such as a heart trace (ECG), blood and urine tests.
+You may also have any necessary investigations such as a heart trace (ECG), blood and urine tests.
 This helps your consultant to consider any medical problems which may affect your risks and complications following anaesthetic or surgery.

-You will be screened for MRSA.
+You may be screened for MRSA.
 This is a quick, painless and simple procedure.
 You will be specifically asked about any allergies.
-As well as medications, other important allergies include peanuts, nickel/metal, elastoplast/specific dressings, latex or rubber.
+As well as medication, other important allergies include peanuts, nickel/metal, Elastoplast/specific dressings, latex or rubber.

-You will need to bring all of your current medication when you attend the pre-operative assessment clinic.
+You will need to bring all of your current medication when you attend the preoperative assessment clinic.
 This must be in its original packaging.
-Please also bring a copy of your repeat prescription form from your GP (FP10).
+Please also bring a copy of your repeat prescription form from your GP which lists all your current medications.
 This will enable the nurse to make an accurate record of all your medication and complete clinical picture of your health.

-Make sure you tell the doctor or nurse everything that you are taking including any herbal or homeopathic supplements and any 'over the counter' medicines from you chemist.
-They will then be able to tell you if you need to stop taking any of your medications, and when.
+Make sure you tell the doctor or nurse everything that you are taking including any herbal or homeopathic supplements and 'over the counter' medicines from your chemist.
+They will then be able to tell you if you need to stop taking any of your medications and when.
 This is important because a number of drugs and herbal remedies can potentially cause complications.